Bud Day: Retirement

 After being passed over for nomination to brigadier general, Day retired from active duty in 1977 to resume practicing law in Florida.
 At his retirement he had nearly 8,000 total flying hours, 4,900 in single-engine jets, and had flown the F-80 Shooting Star, F-84 Thunderjet, F-100 Super Sabre, F-101 Voodoo, F-104 Starfighter, F-105 Thunderchief, F-106 Delta Dart, FB-111, F-4 Phantom II, A-4 Skyhawk, A-7 Corsair II, CF-5 Tiger, F-16, and F-15 Eagle jet fighters.

 Following his retirement, Day wrote an autobiographical account of his experiences as a prisoner of war, Return with Honor, followed by Duty, Honor, Country, which updated his autobiography to include his post-Air Force years.
-Among other endeavors, in 1996 Day filed a class action lawsuit for breach of contract against the United States government on behalf of military retirees who were stripped of their military medical care benefits at age 65 and told to apply for Medicare.
+Among other endeavors, in 1996 Day filed a class action lawsuit for breach of contract against the United States government on behalf of military retirees who were stripped of their promised free lifetime military medical care benefits at age 65 and told to pay for Medicare.
 Although winning the case in the district court in 2001, the judgment against the U.S. was overturned by the U.S. Court of Appeals in 2002.
-Congress later redressed this situation by establishing the TRICARE for Life (TFL) program, which restored TRICARE military medical benefits for career military retirees over the age of 65, making the retirees eligible for both programs with Medicare as the primary payer and TRICARE as the secondary payer.
+Congress later redressed this situation by establishing the TRICARE for Life (TFL) program, which restored TRICARE military medical benefits for retired military retirees over the age of 65.
+However, Medicare became the primary payer with TRICARE as the secondary payer.
+Retirees would be required to pay for Medicare in order to retain Tricare supplemental coverage.

-Posthumous Advancement of Rank
+Posthumous advancement of rank

-Colonel George "Bud" Day was posthumously advanced to the rank of brigadier general during a Heritage to Horizons summer concert series at the Air Force Memorial in Arlington, Virginia, June 8, 2018.
-The ceremony was presided over by the Chief of Staff of the Air Force, General David L. Goldfein, and attended by his widow, Mrs. Doris Day.
+Day was posthumously advanced to the rank of brigadier general during a Heritage to Horizons summer concert series at the Air Force Memorial in Arlington, Virginia, on June 8, 2018.
+The ceremony was presided over by the Chief of Staff of the Air Force, General David L. Goldfein, and attended by his widow, Doris Day.
 The posthumous advancement of Day was introduced by former prisoner of war cell mate John McCain and was directed by the 2017 National Defense Authorization Act.
-The rank advancement was effective March 27, 2018.
+The rank advancement was effective from March 27, 2018.